 Given their age at the time of the abuse, many survivors do not understand the full extent of their injuries related to abuse until adulthood.
 Additionally, many victims avoid or fully repress their memories of the abuse as a coping method.
 Survivors who fully repress their memories may not recover these memories until adulthood.

-Under these circumstances, the discovery rule may allow these survivors to file a lawsuit, regardless of the relevant legal deadline.
+Under these circumstances, the discovery rule may allow these survivors to file a lawsuit, even after the original statute has passed.